oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Click Add-ins.](./images/click-get-addins.png " ")

 8. On the **Office Add-ins** pop-up window, click **SHARED FOLDER**.
-Next, click the **Oracle Autonomous AI Database** tile, and then click **Add**.
+Next, click the **Oracle Autonomous Database** tile, and then click **Add**.

     ![Click Add.](./images/click-add.png " ")

-9. The new **Oracle Autonomous AI Database** ribbon tab is displayed in MS Excel.
+9. The new **Oracle Autonomous Database** ribbon tab is displayed in MS Excel.
 Click the tab to display the available options.

     ![Addin displayed.](./images/addin-displayed.png " ")

 **Uninstall the add-in**

-If you have installed the **Oracle Autonomous AI Database for Excel** add-in for Windows using Database Actions, you can uninstall it as follows:
+If you have installed the **Oracle Autonomous Database for Excel** add-in for Windows using Database Actions, you can uninstall it as follows:

 1. Delete the **`manifest.xml`** file from the **`C:\Users\USERNAME\AppData\Local\Oracle\Autonomous Database\manifest`** folder where `USERNAME` is your own username.